 Address: Piazza Ledro, 1

-I hope you enjoyed this selection of our favourite family friendly restaurants in Rome.Have a wonderful time in my hometown!
+I hope you enjoyed this selection of our favorite family friendly restaurants in Rome.Have a wonderful time in my hometown!